markglenn/codefixes.com/source/_posts/2013-08-31-think-functional-definition-of-idempotence.markdown

 <!-- more -->

 The definition of idempontence varies based on context.
-However, stating a function (whether it is a RESTful call, function call, or SQL command) is idempontent usually means that function has the following properties:
+However, stating a function (whether it is a RESTful call, a function call, or a SQL command) is idempontent usually means that function has the following properties:

 1. The function should be referentially transparent.
 2. The function should be reentrant.